To Sir, With Love (novel)

 To Sir, With Love was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II in June 2022.

 In 2013, Ayub Khan Din adapted To Sir, With Love for the stage as part of Royal & Derngate, Northampton's Made In Northampton season.
 The play was directed by Mark Babych and starred Ansu Kabia in the title role and Matthew Kelly.
-This was the first theater-adoption of the book.
+This was the first theatre-adoption of the book.

 Plot

-Ricky Braithwaite is an engineer from British Guiana who has worked in an oil refinery in Aruba.
+Ricky Braithwaite is a black engineer from British Guiana who has worked in an oil refinery in Aruba.
 Coming to Britain just before the outbreak of World War II, he joins the RAF and is assigned to aircrew.
 Demobbed in 1945, he is unable to find work despite his qualifications and experience due to racism.
 After discussing his situation with a stranger, he applies for a teaching position and is assigned to Greenslade Secondary School in London's East End.

 Most of the pupils in his class are unmotivated to learn, and are only semi-literate and semi-articulate.
 He persists despite their unresponsiveness to his approach.
 Students attempt to discourage and demoralise him by disruptive noises, constant use of the adjective "bleeding" in the classroom and, finally, the burning of a used sanitary towel in the fireplace.
 This last causes Braithwaite to lose his temper and reprimand all the girls.

 Braithwaite decides to try a new approach, and sets some ground rules.
 The students will be leaving school soon and will enter adult society, so he will treat them as adults and allow them to decide what topics they wish to study.
 In return, he demands their respect as their teacher.
 This novel approach is initially rejected, but within a few weeks the class is largely won over.
 He suggests out-of-school activities including visits to museums, which the students have never experienced before.
 A young teacher, Gillian Blanchard, volunteers to assist him on these trips.
 Some of the girls start to speculate whether a personal relationship is budding between Braithwaite and Gillian.
 The trip is a success and more are approved by the initially sceptical headmaster.

 The teachers and the Student Council openly discuss all matters affecting the school including curricula.
 The general feeling is that Braithwaite's approach is working, although some teachers advocate a tougher approach.

 The mother of one of the girls speaks privately to Braithwaite about the girl's troubling attraction to nightlife, feeling that he has more influence with her impressionable daughter.

 Braithwaite and Gillian fall deeply in love and discuss marriage.
 Her parents are openly disapproving of a mixed-race marriage, but realise that the couple are serious and intelligent and must be trusted to make the right decision.